 Law and rules applicable to wraparounds range across the Texas Finance Code, the Texas Property Code, the Safe Act (both federal and state versions), Dodd-Frank, rules made by the Texas Department of Savings and Mortgage Lending, and regulations promulgated by the federal Consumer Financial Protection Bureau.
 If one is a real estate license holder, then aspects of the Real Estate License Act and TREC rules could come into play.
-And, as is the case with all consumer transactions, the Deceptive Trade Practices Act would apply.
+And, as is the case with all consumer transactions, there is the Deceptive Trade Practices Act to contend with.
 Engaging in a wrap transaction is therefore not for the faint of heart when it comes to legal compliance.

 The Texas Finance Code and Wraparound Transactions

 The Texas Finance Code (“TFC”) has been significantly amended to beef up coverage of wraparound transactions.
 Licensing and registration requirements for wrap sellers were added in 2022, as were disclosure requirements, investigation and enforcement provisions, and an administrative penalty.

 The Department of Savings and Mortgage Lending (subject to the oversight and under the jurisdiction of the Texas Finance Commission) is charged with adopting and enforcing rules necessary for investigation and enforcement of the statute addressing wraparound loans (Chapters 156 through 159 of the Finance Code).
 These rules may be found in Chapter 78 of the Texas Administrative Code and are posted on the secretary of state’s website.